 Being thorough and clear when completing the Stock Purchase Agreement can help facilitate a smooth transaction and prevent misunderstandings.

-Release of Earnest Money Contract Form - Ensures compliance with state laws concerning the handling of earnest money deposits.
+Release of Earnest Money Contract Form - Ensures all parties are aware of the status of earnest money.